Back To School: How To Decide

-As a service member or a spouse, you might be at a place where you are thinking about if you should go back to school and either start or finish your degree.
-There can be many different reasons to do so and there are many different way to complete your education.
+As a service member or a spouse, you might be at a place where you are thinking about if you should go back to school.
+Whether you want to start a new degree or finish one you already started, there can be many different reasons to go to school and many different ways to complete your education.

-Making the decision to go to school isn’t always easy and there are some things you do have to think about before you decide what to do.
+Making the decision to go to school isn’t always easy and there are some things you do have to think about before you decide what you should do.

 Some people already have an idea of what they want to do.
 They already know they want to move forward to become a teacher, a nurse, go into business, or any other career they are interested in.
 This will make deciding to go to school a little bit easier.